canalplus/rx-player/doc/api/Basic_Methods/play.md

 <div class="note">
 On browsers which do not support Promises natively (such as Internet Explorer 11), a JavaScript implementation is provided instead.
-This implementation has the exact same implementation than ES2015 Promises.
+This implementation has the exact same implementation as ES2015 Promises.
 </div>

 You might want for a content to be loaded before being able to play (the current state has